What is an Extended Enterprise LMS?

 Extended Enterprise Use Cases

-Extended enterprise training helps engage learning communities outside the walls of your organization.
-What that engagement looks like will vary with each learner type.
+Extended enterprise learning management systems help engage learning communities outside the walls of your organization.
+What that engagement looks like will vary with each LMS learner type.
 The following examples will highlight some of the use cases and benefits.

 Providing a training portal for customers offers several opportunities to benefit both customer and business.
 Pre-sales training will give prospects a deeper appreciation for your product.
 New customer onboarding will simplify the customer’s initial experience setting up and using the product while reducing the amount of live training which might be required.
 The training portal can also serve as a support asset which will provide information to the customer when they need it while reducing the number of support tickets by your support team.
 Learning Roles can automatically assign appropriate training to customers based on where they are in the customer lifecycle.